starychfojtu/ReadingList/README.md

 - **What we talk about when we talk about monads** by Tomas Petricek (http://programming-journal.org/2018/2/12/) One of the best "tutorials on monads".
 Very well put.

+- **Why most unit testing is waste** by James O Coplien (https://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf) Pretty good summary of advices when unit testing is not required and how to detect tests you can safely remove.